 - Your bank account has 6 to 7 figures (preferably 8)

 - Your idea of heaven is plated with gold and studded with precious gems

 Okay, so you have a family and prefer to stay low-key?
 That’s fine, the charming quarters of northwest London, hidden behind the noisy Notting Hill Gate Road and made famous by star-crossed lovers, Ana Scott (aka Julia Roberts) and William Thacker, (aka Hugh Grant), could just be your new home.
 Known for its safety and tranquility, Notting Hill is packed with fabulous antique style post-modern houses, spiraled with greenery, small parks and gardens, terraces, and large front yards - an ideal foundation for raising children.
 Still not convinced?

-Around the corner is the prestigious Chepstow House School that will have your toddlers reciting the genealogy of the Royal Family, backward.
+Around the corner is the prestigious Chepstow House School, a place that will have your toddlers reciting the genealogy of the Royal Family, backward.
 And as a reward for their (impending) accomplishments, look up the world famous Hummingbird Bakery, known for their ginormous, sugary cupcakes.
-For Mommy and Daddy, on date night, enjoy the exquisite meals of the reputable Michelin-starred Ledbury restaurant.
-Even more, tickle your cultural curiosity at the annual Notting Hill Carnival, celebrating its legacy of Caribbean immigrant, or see a movie at up and coming Electric Cinema for a vintage film experience.
+For Mommy and Daddy's date night, enjoy the exquisite meals of the reputable Michelin-starred Ledbury restaurant.
+Even more, tickle your cultural curiosity at the annual Notting Hill Carnival, which celebrates its legacy of Caribbean immigrant, or see a movie at the up and coming Electric Cinema for a vintage film experience.